The hunt for a great, English-speaking job in the Netherlands isn’t always easy — but it’s much quicker if you know the right places to look.

 Best career paths: Software engineering, customer service, compliance, law, data science, marketing, finance, commerce, product management, copywriting, HR

-Employee benefits: Tech provided, flexible hours, free lunch, sport events, your birthday off, five baby days per year
+Employee benefits: Tech provided, flexible hours, free lunch, sports events, your birthday off, five baby days per year

 Best career paths: R&D, marketing and e-commerce, software development, logistics, customer service, finance, sales, HR